-3. Gateway Tests - what are you planning to do and who is your target audience?
+Gateway Tests - what are you planning to do and who is your target audience?

-In deciding if the activity you are undertaking falls within the scope of the regulations, the Electoral Commission will apply two tests which they refer to as 'Gateway Tests.'
-Your activity must pass both of these tests:
+In deciding if the activity you are undertaking falls within the scope of the regulations, the Electoral Commission will apply two tests.
+Your activity must pass both tests:

-1. The Purpose Test 2.
-The Public Test Spending on campaign activity during a Campaign activity must also communicate with the general regulated period will only be regulated if public to meet the requirement for regulation. the activity can reasonably be Your organisation's members and 'committed supporters' regarded as intended to influence are not members of the public. voters to vote for or against political parties or candidates, including political People that your organisation regularly communicates with parties or categories of candidates who (e.g. via email or social media) are members of the public support or do not support particular unless they are also your members or committed supporters. policy issues.
+1. The Purpose Test

+Spending on campaign activity during a regulated period will only be regulated if the activity can reasonably be regarded as intended to influence voters to vote for or against political parties or candidates, including political parties or categories of candidates who support or do not support particular policy issues.